Preparation tips for a safe and enriching experience abroad.

 Having your child spend a semester or year studying in another country can be both exciting and overwhelming to contemplate.
 Know that you're in good company.
 According to the Institute of International Education, nearly 300,000 American undergraduates study abroad annually.

-The Study Abroad Office at Lesley helps students to thoroughly prepare for their time abroad.
-At the same time, we encourage them to build on the predeparture information we provide with independent research.
-A good place to start is with A Student Guide to Study Abroad.
+Our office helps students to thoroughly prepare for their time abroad.
+At the same time, we encourage them to build on the pre-departure information we provide with independent research.
+A Student Guide to Study Abroad is a helpful resource as is this step-by-step guide from the Center for Online Education.
 Individual study abroad programs and providers often maintain active presences on Facebook and other social media sites.
 Some helpful, student-oriented sites include:

 Abroad101Generation Study AbroadGlobal ScholarGo OverseasIIE Passport

 Associate Professor of Biology, Director of College of Liberal Arts and Sciences Natural Science and Mathematics program

 Nancy V. Heims

 Assistant Professor of Global Studies

 Lesley professor recognized as global peacemaker

 International language of theater